-After earning my MFA at the University of Texas at Austin, I worked in regional theaters (Williamstown Theatre Festival, Long Wharf Theatre, the Repertory Theatre of St. Louis, Old Globe Theatre, and the Guthrie Theatre) as a draper, dyer-painter, first hand and design assistant.
-I apprenticed with such award-winning costume designers as Desmond Heeley, Jess Goldstein, Susan Hilferty, Paul Tazewell, and Andreane Neofitou on Broadway, Off-Broadway, in television, and in opera.
+After earning my MFA at the University of Texas at Austin, I worked in regional theaters as a draper, dyer-painter, first hand and design assistant.
+I moved to New York in 1998 and began my freelance career as a costume design assistant to many award-winning costume designers, including Desmond Heeley, Jess Goldstein, Susan Hilferty, Paul Tazewell, and Andreane Neofitou on Broadway, Off-Broadway, in television, and in opera.

 I now design at many major regional theaters across the country, to include the Guthrie Theatre, The Denver Center, Geva Theater Center, Indiana Repertory Theater, Milwaukee Repertory Theatre, and American Players Theatre, to name a few favorites.